Jadamso/Rbooks/docs/02-BasicStats.md

 lines(X, dx, col=1)
 ```

-# Probability Theory
+## Probability Theory

 You were already introduced to this with [https://jadamso.github.io/Rbooks/random-variables.html](random variables) and probability distributions.
 In this section, we will dig a little deeper theoretically into the statistics we are most likely to use in practice.

-## Mean and Variance

 The mean and variance are probably the two most basic statistics we might compute, and are often used.
-To understand them better, we separately analyze how they are computed for discrete and continuous random variables.
+To understand them theoretically, we separately analyze how they are computed for discrete and continuous random variables.

 #### **Discrete**. {-}
 If the sample space is discrete, we can compute the theoretical mean (or expected value) as